 Stage Disruption type How to deal with it 1 Any behaviour that slows the pace of the learning without completely ruining the lesson.
-Off task, distracting others, talking over the teacher, talking across the classroom, leaving seat without permission Simple direction - explain what they are doing wrong and what you want them to do.
-Positive reinforcement - praise pupils who are well-behaved Non verbal messages - e.g. fingers to lips; move and stand next to the pupil, wait until the pupil has sat down.
-1st Verbal Warning 2 Repeated disruption Use Microscript (in private if possible) - e.g. "I've noticed that you are not being", "I need you to", "Do you remember when", "Thank you for listening" Move the pupil - Move the pupil to another seat.
-3 Behaviour affecting learning significantly Detention - Issue the pupil with a 30-minute reflection and record this on SIMS clearly explaining the reason why.
+Off task, distracting others, talking over the teacher, talking across the classroom, leaving seat without permission - Simple direction - explain what they are doing wrong and what you want them to do. - Positive reinforcement - praise pupils who are well-behaved - Nonverbal messages - e.g. fingers to lips; move and stand next to the pupil, be seen looking - Use Microscript (in private if possible) - e.g. "I've noticed that you are not being", "I need you to", "Do you remember when", "Thank you for listening" Verbal Warning 2 Repeated Disruption Internal Reset Desk Move the student to the reset desk to give them an opportunity to reflect on their behaviour and correct it.
+Inform the student, that they could be given a 30 minute reflection if disruption continues.
+(Key Tip: Share desire to have the student moved back to their seat and off the reset desk.)
+Internal Reset Desk 3 Behaviour affecting learning significantly 30 minute reflection - Issue the student with a 30-minute reflection and record this on SIMS clearly explaining the reason why.
 Restorative - meet with the pupil during the reflection for a restorative conversation.
-30 minute reflection 4 Behaviour still affecting learning significantly Detention - Issue the pupil with a 60-minute reflection and record this on SIMS clearly explaining the reason why.
+30 minute reflection 4 Behaviour continuing to affect learning significantly 60 minute reflection - Issue the student with a 60-minute reflection and record this on SIMS clearly explaining the reason why.
 Restorative - meet with the pupil during the reflection for a restorative conversation.
-1 hour reflection 5 Serious disruption making it impossible for learning to take place On-call - Press the on-call button for the pupil to be removed from the lesson and taken to reflection.
+60 minute reflection 4 Serious disruption making it impossible for learning to take place External Reset Desk- Press the oncall button for the student to be removed from the lesson and placed in another classroom on the reset desk. (the student must take work with them and be escorted by the Year Coordinator).
+90 minute reflection - Issue the student with a 1 hour 30 minute reflection and record this on SIMS clearly explaining the reason why Restorative - meet with the student during the reflection for a restorative conversation or activity.
+(Key Tip: Share desire to have the student back in lesson) External Reset Desk & 90 minute reflection 5 Continued disruptive behaviour on external reset desk Press the on call button for the student to be removed from the lesson by the Year Group Coordinator.
 This can only be used when all the strategies above have been exhausted.
-On-call can be used, at any stage, when the safety of pupils is compromised.
-Restorative - meet with the pupil for a restorative conversation.
-Removal from lesson 6 Verbal abuse of staff, physical aggression to others, serious defiance Internal Exclusion (Full Day Reflection- minimum) Parent/Carer meeting (compulsory) Remov
+On call can be used, at any stage, when the safety of pupils is compromised. - Year Coordinator to issue 2 hour reflection and record on SIMS clearly explaining the reason why.
+Removal and 2 hour reflection

-Appendix two - Classroom Rewards Flowchart
+Appendix 2 - Classroom Rewards Flowchart

-Rewards Flowchart - For behaviour over and above (1 of 2)
+Rewards Flowchart - For behaviour above and beyond (1 of 2)